Reserve study: Results

-(Conflict of interest WARNING: ICBI is closely associated with reservestudy.org, and Virginia and Nevada laws require that reserve studies include sections and calculations specified by the organization that claims to have written the book on reserve studies, trains reserve specialists, and is closely associated with reservestudy.org.
-It does not require that the recommendations meet the special requirements of CICs, which reserve specialists are not yet trained to do.
-Furthermore, when the inappropriate Appendix H calculations included in Virginia law were challenged, they were not changed because they were included on the advice of reserve specialists; and the FHA and Fannie Mae have been informed that incorrect reserve assessments can cause financial problems for owners, but they didn't seem concerned.)

 Relevance

 Reserve studies are required by the board or manager for due diligence, disclosure, and budget and planning purposes.
 An increasing number of U.S. states and Canadian provinces today require some form of reserve planning or disclosures.
 In addition to requiring a minimum 10% of the total budget be dedicated to reserve contributions, Fannie Mae and the Federal Housing Administration may ask for a current reserve studies (to demonstrate that the association has dedicated sufficient funds to caring for the ongoing needs of the property) to be approved for FHA insured loans and Fannie Mae lending products and services.

 State reserve studies

 In addition to being helpful planning tools, reserve studies for Community Associations are legally mandated in 30 states (such as California, Florida, Hawaii, Nevada, Virginia, Washington, etc.), either for budget preparation or homeowner (and prospective homeowner) disclosure purposes.
 In California, the relevant law is California Civil Code 5300.
 In California, the law requires an annual reserve study Update, with that update prepared on the basis of a "diligent visual site inspection" at least every third year.
 With the passing of SB 278 in 2010, the state of Utah also requires condominium and community associations to conduct and review reserve studies on a periodic basis. reserve contributions are often one of an association's largest budget line items (often 15-40% of the total budget), and the reserve fund is typically the association's largest financial asset.
 This means annual review of reserve contributions and annual disclosure of the status of the reserve fund are prudent.

 The State of Nevada has adopted specific statutes related to reserve studies, which are set forth in NRS 116.
 These statutes also require that reserve preparers in Nevada be registered and background checked by the State Department of Real Estate (advised by reservestudy.org?).

+In October 2022, Maryland adopted House Bill 107, which requires community associations to conduct reserve studies, then update those studies every five years.
+The legislation also requires associations to annually fund the reserve amount, for repairs and maintenance, recommended in the reserve study, for the study to be publicly available for inspection by any unit owner, and to attain the annual recommended level of reserve funding within three years of the initial study's completion, with no exemptions based on association size "or number of condominium units."